MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 ------------------------

 Here are the steps around the strategy describing how to use it in :ref:`triple<section_display_triple>` buffer policy.
-The three buffers have the same role alternatively: back buffers (A and B) and frame buffer (C).
+The three buffers have the same role alternatively: back buffers (A and B) and front buffer (C).
-On startup, the LCD buffer is mapped on the buffer (C), the buffer (A) is the back buffer and the buffer (B) is not used yet:
+On startup, the front buffer is mapped on the buffer (C), the buffer (A) is the back buffer and the buffer (B) is not used yet:

    * buffer (A): the application's drawing buffer
    * buffer (B): free